Cusco: Cathedral

-This great cathedral presents late-Gothic, Baroque and plateresque interiors and has one of the most outstanding examples of colonial goldwork.
+The cathedral presents late-Gothic, Baroque and plateresque interiors and has one of the iconic examples of colonial goldwork.
 Its carved wooden altars are also important.

 The city developed a distinctive style of painting known as the "Cuzco School" and the cathedral houses a major collection of local artists of the time.
 The cathedral is known for a Cusco School painting of the Last Supper depicting Jesus and the twelve apostles feasting on guinea pig, a traditional Andean delicacy.

 The cathedral is the seat of the Archdiocese of Cuzco.